 Fig. 7.
-Comparison of a model fit to all data for line-positive with or without censoring.
+Comparison of models fit to all data for line–positive and donut–positive with and without censoring, showing how censoring responds to when some observations or many observations are censored.
+In conditions with few censored observations (not shown), the censored model fit is virtually identical to the uncensored fit.

 To incorporate the censoring described, we first define a censoring threshold ci,v that varies depending on r and the approach: